EurekaLabdawara/EurekaLabdawara/README.md

 ### Hello there, I'm Eureka or Eka for shorts 👋

-- 🔭 I’m currently working on My Own Portofolio Website
+- 🔭 I’m currently working on My Own Portofolio Website besides working full time as IT Solution Designer
 - 📫 How to reach me: DM me on Twitter first
 <!--
 **EurekaLabdawara/EurekaLabdawara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.